networkservicemesh/networkservicemesh/sdk/README.md

 nsmEndpoint.Start()
 defer nsmEndpoint.Delete()
 ```
+Endpoint `CompositeEndpoint` allows you to create *chain* of *endpoints*.
+Every *endpoint* that implements `ChainedEndpoint` interface could
+be passed to `endpoint.NewCompositeEndpoint` function.

-As there is no explicit configuration, both *composites* and the *endpoint* are initalized with the matching environment variables.
+As there is no explicit configuration, *endpoint* are initalized with the matching environment variables.

 ## Creating an Advanced Endpoint
 TBD

-### Writing a Composite
+### Writing a ChainedEndpoint

-Writing a new *composite* is done better by extending the `BaseCompositeEndpoint` strucure.
-It already implemenst the `CompositeEndpoint` interface.
+Writing a new *endpoint* is done better by extending the `ChainedImpl` strucure.
+It already implements the `Chained` interface.

-`CompositeEndpoint` method description:
+`ChainedEndpoint` method description:

  * `Request(context.Context, *NetworkServiceRequest) (*connection.Connection, error)` - the request handler.
 The contract here is that the implementer should call next composite's Request method and should return whatever should be the incoming connection.
 Example: check the implementation in `sdk/endpoint/composite/monitor.go`
  * `Close(context.Context, *connection.Connection) (*empty.Empty, error)` - the close handler.
 The implementer should ensure that next composite's Close method is called before returning.
- * `SetSelf(CompositeEndpoint)` - do not override.
-Recommended to be called once the new composite is allocated.
-Example: check the implementation of `NewMonitorCompositeEndpoint` in `sdk/endpoint/composite/monitor.go`.
- * `GetNext() CompositeEndpoint` - do not override.
+ * `GetNext() ChainedEndpoint` - do not override.
 Gets the next composite in the chain.
 Used in `Request` and `Close` methods.
- * `SetNext(CompositeEndpoint) CompositeEndpoint` - do not override.
+ * `SetNext(ChainedEndpoint)` - do not override.
 Sets the next composite in the chain.
 Called before the endpoint is created.
 See the example in `Creating a Simple Endpoint`.
  * `GetOpaque(interface{}) interface{}` - get an arbitrary data from the composite.
 Both the parameter and the return are freely interpreted data and specific to the composite.
 See `GetOpaque` in `sdk/endpoint/composite/client.go`.

 ### Pre-defined composites